-Stranger Things star joins new Marvel series
+Stranger Things Star Joins New Marvel Series

 More about Stranger Things

-The new spinoff series will be inspired by an original idea by Matt and Ross Duffer, the twins who created the show, the streaming platform also announced a theatrical play set in the same universe.
+The new spin-off series will be inspired by an original idea by Matt and Ross Duffer, the twins who created the show, the streaming platform has also announced a theatrical play set in the same universe.

 In addition, it also became the most watched English-language series on streaming.
 Netflix says its subscribers watched over 930 million hours worldwide in the first 28 days of season four.